 Requesting Your Records

-DoD personnel, whether active duty or civilian, as well as contractors, should request their JPAS records from DCSA under the DCSA Freedom of Information and Privacy Act (“FOIA/PA”).
+DoD personnel, whether active duty or civilian, as well as contractors, should request their DISS records from DCSA under the DCSA Freedom of Information and Privacy Act (“FOIA/PA”).
+Anyone who has received a Statement of Reasons (“SOR”) should request their investigative files by following the specific instructions included with the SOR.
+DoD personnel who have not received a SOR but would like to request their records for other reasons should follow the steps below.

 OPM Form INV 100